tendermint/spec/spec/abci/apps.md

     block processing and saved all ABCI results to disk appBlockHeight = height of the last block for which ABCI app succesfully completed Commit

 ```

 Note we always have `storeBlockHeight >= stateBlockHeight` and `storeBlockHeight >= appBlockHeight`
-Note also we never call Commit on an ABCI app twice for the same height.
+Note also Tendermint never calls Commit on an ABCI app twice for the same height.

 The procedure is as follows.